pantheon-systems/documentation/source/content/custom-certificates.md

 reviewed: "2021-08-25"
 ---

 A concierge service is now available to contract customers, including Elite, Enterprise, Higher Education, and Resellers.
-For more information, please contact [Sales](https://pantheon.io/why-pantheon-enterprise).
+For more information, please contact [Sales](https://pantheon.io/why-pantheon-enterprise?docs).

+The steps differ between sites with [Pantheon Global CDN](/#manually-managed-custom-certificates) and sites with [Advanced Global CDN](#advanced-global-cdn-and-manually-managed-custom-certificates).

-## Manually Managed Custom Certificates
+## Manually Managed Custom Certificate with Pantheon Global CDN

 If you require a custom, dedicated certificate, you can now bring it to the Global CDN.
 This is a paid service that our Sales Team can help you with.

-1. Please [contact sales](https://pantheon.io/contact-us) if you are not a contract customer.
+1. Contact your account manager or [contact sales](https://pantheon.io/contact-sales?docs) if you are not a contract customer.

-1. After a closed contract, the Pantheon Onboarding Team will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).
+1. After a closed contract, the [Pantheon Onboarding Team](/guides/professional-services/onboarding) will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).
 See [CA Limitations](#ca-limitations) below for more information.

   You must use a Pantheon-generated CSR.
 This is a hard requirement.
 If you already have a certificate, it will need to be re-keyed to match the CSR we provide.

 1. Once you have a set of certificates from the CA, send us: